Deuteronomy 29

 The word "beside" here means "in addition to," not "instead of."
 This covenant does not replace Horeb - it renews and deepens it.
 Horeb was the thunder and the fire, the terror of God's presence.
 Here, after forty years of God's faithfulness in the wilderness, Moses gathers Israel again to say: this is still your God.
 This covenant still holds.

-2And Moses called unto all Israel, and said unto them, Ye have seen what the Lord did before your eyes in the land of Egypt unto Pharaoh, and unto all his servants, and unto all his land; The great temptations which thine eyes have seen, the signs, and those great miracles:
+2And Moses called unto all Israel, and said unto them, Ye have seen all that the LORD did before your eyes in the land of Egypt unto Pharaoh, and unto all his servants, and unto all his land;

-Moses does not ask them to believe in the future.
-He asks them to remember what they already witnessed.
-The plagues, the parting of the sea, the pillar of fire - these are not stories their grandparents told.
-They are memories their own eyes hold.
+Moses asks them to remember what they already witnessed.
+The plagues, the parting of the sea, the pillar of fire - these are memories their own eyes hold.
 The whole foundation of covenant renewal is: God has already proven Himself.

 The wilderness was not punishment alone - it was a classroom.
 Every need met, every step sustained, clothes that did not wear, sandals that did not fail.
 In the desert, where natural supply lines collapse, God became their only source.
 That knowledge - the knowing itself - is what the forty years taught.